microsoft/MixedRealityToolkit-Unity/Documentation/README_FingertipVisualization.md

 # Fingertip Visualization
 ![Fingertip Visualization](/External/ReadMeImages/Fingertip/MRTK_FingertipVisualization_Main.png)

+The fingertip affordance helps the user recognize the distance from the target object.
+The ring shape visual adjusts its size based on the distance from the fingertip to the object.
 The fingertip visualization is primarily controlled by the `FingerCursor` prefab (and script) which is spawned as the cursor prefab of the `PokePointer`.
 Other components of the visualization include the `ProximityLight` script, and `MixedRealityStandard` shader.

 ### How to use the Fingertip Visualization ###